someretical/TheoreticalDiary/README.md

 ### Linux

-The prebuilt binary is available in `theoretical-diary-linux.zip` (check the result of the latest successful Github actions for `linux.yml`).
+The prebuilt binary is available as `theoretical-diary-linux` (check the result of the latest successful Github actions for `linux.yml`).
 You will still need to install the runtime packages, just not the `-dev` ones.

 Only instructions for Ubuntu will be provided.
 If you're not using Ubuntu, you should be able to figure out how to install the dependencies anyway.